unoplatform/uno.extensions/doc/Questions.md

 # Frequently Asked Questions

 ## What is Uno Extensions?
-Uno Extensions is our lineup of helpful NuGet packages designed to encapsulate common functions when building multi-platform mobile, desktop and web applications with Uno Platform.
+Uno Extensions is our lineup of helpful NuGet packages designed to encapsulate common functions when building multi-platform mobile, desktop, and web applications with Uno Platform.

 ## What functionality is part of the Uno Extensions collection?
 Key features like dependency injection, serialization, configuration, environments, HTTP, localization, logging, hosting, and authentication allow you to save time while also lowering your overall budget for the application.